Basics of Currency: Understanding Money & Exchange Rates

 Disadvantages of Money

-• Counterfeiting: Fake bills or coins reduce trust in the currency system.
+• Counterfeiting undermines confidence in the currency system.

-• Theft or loss: Physical money can be stolen or misplaced.
+• Physical cash can be lost or stolen.

-• Cross-border limitations: Most money has limited boundaries of acceptance and must be exchanged when traveling.
+• Cross-border limitations arise because most money has limited boundaries of acceptance and must be exchanged when used abroad.

 Understanding both the advantages and disadvantages of money helps people make better financial decisions.